paskal/blog/content/post/2018-15-hugo-blog-themes.markdown

 [![coder single post page](/images/hugo_themes/coder_single_post.png#center)](/images/hugo_themes/coder_single_post.png)

-Widest post content out there with deep spacing between the lines, there is a room for improvement for better readability and higher density but it's unique for sure and someone might find this style appealing.
+The widest post content out there with deep spacing between the lines, there is a room for improvement for better readability and higher density, but it's unique for sure and someone might find this style appealing.
 No Disqus comments and no related articles list present yet.

 ---